augustintech/API-scripts/README.md

 - Fill img tag with your own images.
 - Put your google API key
 - Fill in a comptabile api endpoint to send POST requests to
+- Fill in default coordinates: latitude and longitude.